NathanWalker/nativescript-angular-web-components/README.md

 That right there ^ is 1 view file using NativeScript XML which can be rendered in a NativeScript app **AS WELL AS** on the web.

-No magic here, a new module is in the works which will allow your NativeScript views to be used directly on the web with [Angular 2](https://angular.io/).
+No magic here, this project will allow your NativeScript views to be used directly on the web with [Angular 2](https://angular.io/).

 This creates a few opportunities to name a few:
 * Ability to statically render web templates from a NativeScript (only) app